Henry Clay (1851 steamboat): Background

 The Henry Clay was built by Thomas Collyer in 1851.
 All that is known about its specifications is that it was 198 feet long, had a walking beam engine, and a promenade deck running its entire length.
 Collyer owned a five-eighths interest in it; William Radford, Esq. owned a two-eighths interest, and Captain John Tallman, the captain on the fateful run, owned the remaining one-eighth.
 The Henry Clay ran on routes up and down the Hudson River at various points of departure and varying distances between Albany, New York and New York City.

 The Armenia, another Collyer built steamship, left Albany with the Clay on July 28, 1852.
 He was in command of the Clay, while the Armenia was owned and piloted by Captain Isaac Smith.
 According to Allynne Lange, curator of the Hudson River Maritime Museum, steamboat racing was common between captains. “[T]he idea was the fastest boat would attract the most passengers.”

 Fire

-As the Henry Clay passed Yonkers, New York, shortly before 3:00 pm the call of fire on board was heard.
+As the Henry Clay passed Yonkers shortly before 3 p.m., the call of fire on board was heard.
 It roared up from the engine room and quickly engulfed the midsection.
 The pilot, Edward Hubbard, an experienced forty-three-year-old seaman, quickly turned the burning ship eastward to travel the mile distance to reach shore.
 Hubbard crashed the boat bow first onto the sands at Riverdale, New York, hoping to save his passengers.
 Those near the bow were easily able to jump to shore.
 However, the passengers aft of the fire were still in deep water and blocked from fleeing.
 Many could not swim and drowned either due to their heavy clothing or pulled below by others seeking to save their own lives.
 People that remained on the boat were burned to death.